gitter-badger/cromwell/README.md

 `sbt assembly` will build a runnable JAR in `target/scala-2.11/`

 Tests are run via `sbt test`.
 Note that the tests do require Docker to be running.
 To test this out while downloading the Ubuntu image that is required for tests, run `docker pull ubuntu:latest` prior to running `sbt test`

+# Contributing

+Code contributions from the community are welcome.
+Please have a look at our [style guide](https://github.com/broadinstitute/cromwell/blob/contributions/styleGuide.md) before submitting a pull request.

 # API Documentation